SrijanBadhya/Debsoc/Running the PES Debsoc.md

 #### Motions used in round 3

-14.Thw mandate a youth quota in parliament
+14. Thw mandate a youth quota in parliament

-15.Thw ban private education
+15. Thw ban private education

-16.Tho the further development of artificial intelligence
+16. Tho the further development of artificial intelligence

-17.Thw pay gangs for decreased violence in areas of their control
+17. Thw pay gangs for decreased violence in areas of their control

 18. THW ban all arranged marriages